-Here’s a hospice appeal that I consulted on, that raised more than ever before for a hospice on the east coast.
-This person also took my year end appeals course and ran with it.
+Here’s a hospice appeal from a person who took my year end appeals course and ran with it.

 First off, my name is handwritten.
 I love that!